ELMERIKH/Beryl/readme.md

 Greetings
 --------------------

-Beryl delivers your PE (exe or dll) straight to the victim in form of a game or a no gui and makes it run as admin by trying to priv escalate or just by being run as admin
+Beryl delivers and hides your PE (exe or dll) straight to the victim in form of a game or a no gui and makes it run as admin by trying to priv escalate or just by being run as admin

 persistance feature: